Torrens title: Adoption

-The adoption of the Torrens title registry throughout the British Commonwealth, and its legal context, was covered in depth by James Edward Hogg in 1920.

 Australia

 The first sale of land registered under the system was to pastoralist William Ransom Mortlock (later elected to the South Australian House of Assembly) on 25 August 1858.

 Starting in South Australia with the Real Property Act 1858 (which was later repealed and replaced by the Real Property Act 1886), all Australian colonies introduced the Torrens system between 1858 and 1875.
 Since then, each colony, and since 1901, state or territory, has maintained its own land titles register of land.

 The Torrens system did not replace the common law system but applied only to land grants effected after the introduction of the Torrens system in the jurisdiction and to land that was voluntarily registered under the relevant Act.
 In Australia most land is now held under the Torrens system, although remnants of the old system of land title still remain, called “General law land”.
 All land in the Australian Capital Territory is leasehold (effectively Torrens freehold), while much of the Northern Territory is held under Crown lease.
 Native Title is recognised as a separate form of ownership.
 Some land remains as Crown Land.